Why We Don’t Offer American Mahjong (and What We Do Instead)

 Why We Focus on Asian Styles

-Now we’re here — a fixed home for players of Asian-style mahjong in Atlanta.
-We’ve got tables, tiles, and plenty of people who love the game as much as you do.
+Now we're here: a fixed home for players of Asian-style mahjong in Atlanta.
+We've got tables, tiles, and plenty of people who love the game as much as you do.

 Curious?
-Come Play.
+Come Learn.

 We'll help you find your way.